Standards and Ethics: ADTA Code of Ethics

 Members of ADTA and R-DMT or BC-DMT credentialed dance/movement therapists are required to adhere to the ADTA Code of Ethics and Standards of Ethical Practice.
 The Code defines responsible professional behavior and rules of conduct to protect the public.
 The Standards of Ethical Practice are specific guidelines that serve as a model for professional dance/movement therapy practice.

 Need a consultation on an ethical question?
-Contact Standards and Ethics Committee Chairperson, Ellen Schelly Hill, at email@example.com.
-She will return contact promptly by phone or e-mail, in accordance with your preference.
+Contact Standards and Ethics Committee Chairperson, Paul Sevett at firstname.lastname@example.org.
+He will return contact promptly by phone or e-mail, in accordance with your preference.

 The Standards and Ethics Committee serves to protect the public and the profession.
 The Committee uses a constructive and educational approach to influence conscientious and ethical action by dance/movement therapists.
 When the interest of the public and the profession are in conflict with personal interest, the former is given priority.

 Membership in ADTA or R-DMT and BC-DMT credentials obligate dance/movement therapists to practice in accordance with the Code of Ethics.
-For the ADTA Code of Ethics & Standards of Practice Document, Click here
+To view our Code of Ethics, click the link below:

 If this does not resolve the difficulty, a formal complaint procedure can be undertaken.
 To file a complaint: